PerseusKyogre09/PerseusKyogre09/README.md

 ## 🌟 Hackathon Projects

-- 📈 [**Dynamic Pricing Model**](https://github.com/username/dynamic-pricing): Designing a pricing model for the fintech sector as part of a hackathon.
-The project focuses on optimizing prices dynamically based on supply and demand.
+- [**OD-System**](https://github.com/PerseusKyogre09/OD-systems): Designing a web application as part of B Inventors Hackathon, featuring a system for easier OD application for students busy in workshops during college hours.

 ## 📫 How to reach me